YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

   block when read.
 Other processes are free to update the database during this time.
-- The process retains updates in its memory, without committing them to the database, so that it's own logic sees the updates, but no other process does.
+- The process retains updates in its memory, without committing them to the database, so that its own logic sees the updates, but no other process does.
 As every block that the process wishes to write must also be read, tracking the transaction numbers of blocks read suffices to track them for blocks to be written.